The CMSO consists of three working groups, each covering a specific topic of interest in the standardisation of the field of cell migration.

 - Data formats and API standards working group

-Of course, there needs to be considerable interaction between the different working groups, but this split along topical lines allows the working groups to focus on a specific standardization aspect internally.
+Of course, there needs to be considerable interaction between the different working groups, but this split along topical lines allows the working groups to focus on a specific standardisation aspect internally.

 Minimal reporting requirements